alljoyn/extras-webdocs/docs/index.md

-# AllJoyn&trade; framework
+# Welcome Developers!

-AllJoyn is a collaborative open-source software framework that makes it easy for devices and apps to discover and communicate with each other.
+AllJoyn&trade; is a collaborative open-source software framework that makes it easy for devices and apps to discover and communicate with each other.
 It supports many language bindings and can be easily integrated into platforms small and large.
 The AllJoyn framework defines a common way for